 In all cases, by writing a call, a Fund will limit its opportunity to profit from an increase in the market value of the underlying investment above the exercise price of the option for as long as the Fund's obligation as writer of the option continues.
 By writing a put, a Fund bears the risk of a decrease in the market value of the underlying investment below the exercise price of the option for as long as the Fund's obligation as writer of the option continues.
 Upon the exercise of a put option written by a Fund, the Fund may suffer an economic loss equal to the difference between the price at which the Fund is required to purchase the underlying investment and its market value at the time of the option exercise, less the premium received for writing the option.
-Upon the exercise of a call option written by a Fund, the Fund may suffer an economic loss equal to an amount not less than the excess of the investment's market value at the time of the option exercise over the Fund's acquisition cost of the investment, less the sum of the premium received for writing the option and the positive difference, if any, between the call price paid to the Fund and the Fund's acquisition cost of the investment.
+Upon the exercise of a call option written by a Fund, the Fund may suffer an economic loss equal to an amount not less than the excess of the investment's market value at the time of the option exercise over the Fund's acquisition cost of the investment, less the sum of the premium received for writing the option cost of the investment, less the sum of the premium received for writing the option cost of the investment, less the sum of the premium received for writing the option cost of the investment, less the sum of the premium received for writing the option and the positive difference, if any, between the call price paid to the Fund and the Fund's acquisition cost of the investment.

 In all cases, in purchasing a put option, each Fund will seek to benefit from, or protect against, a decline in the market price of the underlying investment, while in purchasing a call option, each Fund will seek to benefit from an increase in the market price of the underlying investment.
 If an option purchased is not sold or exercised when it has remaining value, or if the market price of the underlying investment remains equal to or greater than the exercise price, in the case of a put, or remains equal to or below the exercise price, in the case of a call, during the life of the option, the Fund will lose its investment in the option.
-For the purchase of an option to be profitable, the market price of the underlying investment must decline sufficiently below the exercise price, in the case of a put, and must increase sufficiently above the exercise price, in the case of a call, to cover the premium and transaction costs.
+For the purchase of an option to be profitable, the market price of the underlying investment price of a call, to cover the premium and transaction costs.